How to use Ten Ten assemblies

 - Go to the page of the resource you would like to Download

-- When you click 'Confirm Download', a .zip file containing all of the elements for the resource will download on your computer.
+- A .zip file containing all of the elements for the resource will download on your computer.
+This will be saved in your Downloads folder.
 Open the .zip file to access the content

 If you see 'Download Unavailable', it means that you are not logged in, or do not have access to the download (remember, only users with Super-Access can download assemblies).